-People can communicate directly with the IAG via the email address, Cochrane.IAG@gmail.com.
-The email account is not monitored by members of Cochrane’s staff.
+People can communicate directly with the IAG lead via the email address, Cochrane.IAG@gmail.com.
+The email account is monitored by the IAG lead, not members of Cochrane’s staff.
 When the IAG finishes its work, the contents of the account will be archived at Cochrane.

 What will the IAG do?

-The IAG will advise the authors of the review.
+The IAG will provide advice at each stage of the review’s update process.
 It is anticipated that the IAG will be:

 - Advising on the language used to describe ME/CFS;

-- Advising on key issues for the review’s new protocol;
+- Advising on key issues for the review’s new protocol, such as diagnostic criteria;

 - Reviewing and providing an IAG response to the drafts of the protocol and review;